0xProject/protocol/docs/architecture/proxy.rst

         external
         onlyOwner;

-    // Get the owner of this contract. function getOwner()
+    /// @dev Get the owner of this contract.
+    /// @return owner_ The owner of this contract. function owner()
         external
         view
         returns (address owner_);